...

 English: Sorry, I don’t really speak Japanese.
 Can you say it in English?

-Find out Some Useful Phrases that You Can Use in Accommodation Facilities in Japan
+The Useful Phrases That You Can Use in Accommodation Facilities in Japan

 Click the photo to learn more Japanese phrases useful for traveling in Japan!